 Shared Reading is for Upper Primary, too.
 Often when people think of shared reading, they think of a teacher in the junior school sharing a big book with a class of 5-7-year-olds.
 However, I am here to tell you today that Shared Reading is for Upper Primary, too.
 I’ll give you a quick rundown of what shared reading is, why it is important, and how you

 Beginning Teacher tips: Setting Up a Reading Program (Year 3-Year 8) Welcome to the second in our series of blog posts to support beginning teachers.
-When I studied teaching at University, one of the things I was most surprised with was the lack of practical advice given to teachers about the day to day workings of actually running a classroom.
-Yes, I got some “thrilling”
+When I studied teaching at University, one of the things I was most surprised with was the lack of practical advice given to teachers about the day-to-day workings of actually running a classroom.
+Yes, I got some “thrilling” lectures about

 Kids loving learning about myths and legends from around the world.
 The stories are big, bold, exciting and stretch the imagination!
 In this blog post, I look at four reasons why you should use myths and legends reading activities in your reading and writing classroom.
 What is the difference between a myth and a legend?
 A myth is a story passed down from generation to